jonasplund/metalminer_legacy/README.md

 __Arguments__
 * metaInfo - An object containing the properties 'title', 'artist' and 'album'
 * callback - callback(err, results).
-  err is undefined if lyrics where found and otherwise a HTML string with info on the various sources. results is a string containing the lyrics.
+  err is undefined if lyrics were found and otherwise a HTML string with info on the various sources. results is a string containing the lyrics.

 ### metalminer.getBandInfo(metaInfo, callback)